Gravity-Rail/railbot/README.md

 Hopefully by following this guide you will be able to:

-- Install the necessary packages for ROS2 development with Langchain (MacOS and Linux supported, Windows coming soon)
+- Install the necessary packages to make fun interactive robots ([ROS 2](https://docs.ros.org/en/humble/index.html) and [LangChain](https://github.com/langchain-ai/langchain), MacOS and Linux supported, Windows coming soon)
-- Build a ROS2 "workspace", which is where you customize and configure your robot
+- Build "workspace" which is where you customize and configure your specific robot
 - Run a simple example with voice interaction and a simulated robot environment
 - If you have a Mini Pupper 2, then you can deploy this to a real robot.
 Other robots coming soon!